 She’d found her calling and began obsessively researching recipes in the Reading Room at the British Museum.
 This would lead to a job preparing food for studio photography and, in 1969, a position as cookery writer for the Daily Mirror.
 Just two years later she published her first book, How to Cheat at Cooking.

-Her TV career began shortly afterwards when she became the resident cook on BBC East’s Look East.
+Delia’s first brush with television success came when she was working as an assistant on a food advertisement shoot.
+Someone dropped a pie right before the shoot, and she offered to make the new one.
+Her TV career began shortly afterwards, and she became the resident cook on BBC East’s Look East.
 In 1973 she landed her own show, Family Fare, accompanied by a book of the same name.
 She would go on to publish one or two cookery books a year until 1980.